Table of Contents Search for printer HOME

 <=Climate cycles

 Within these larger transitions, even quicker secondary oscillations showed up in various data, such as carbon-14 studies of ancient glacier moraines and lake levels.(32*) Above all there was the Younger Dryas.
 Evidence from shells in a few excellent deep-sea cores showed a geographically widespread temperature oscillation.
 Many scientists found this evidence of little interest, however.
-Sea-floor slumping or various chemical and biological effects effects could easily have confused the data.(33*) Up through the early 1970s, few of the scientists who studied ancient climates paid much attention to putative short-term changes.
+Sea-floor slumping, or various chemical and biological processes in seawater, could easily have confused the data.(33*) Up through the early 1970s, few of the scientists who studied ancient climates paid much attention to putative short-term changes.
 Their energies continued to focus on pinning down the grand multi-millennial rhythm of the ice ages and the famous puzzle of its causes.

 temperature change in Greenland ice